Lloyd Carney, M.S.

 Tony received his BS Engineering and Masters of Engineering degrees from the school of Electrical & Computer Engineering at Cornell University.
 His graduate studies focused on computer architecture, data communications networks and robot control systems.

-Tony is currently the Chairman of the 2-Dooz Advisory Board and is focused on projects regarding the Emotive Internet and Health-Tech.
+Tony is currently the Chairman of the 2-Dooz Advisory Board and is focused on projects regarding the Emotive Internet, Fin-Tech and Health-Tech.
+He also is the vice-Chair of the 2-Dooz IRB.

 B. Sofia Jalilie, M.D.

-Sofia is a family practitioner medical doctor.
-She became board certified in Family Practice medicine in 1994 and has been with her current practice, Blue Hills Medical Group, in Cupertino, CA since December of 1997.
-Sofia is a member of the American Academy of Family Physicians.
-She is affiliated with El Camino Mt View Hospital, Good Samaritan Hospital, and the El Camino Los Gatos Hospitals.
+Sofia was a family practitioner medical doctor.
+She became board certified in Family Practice medicine in 1994 and had practiced at Blue Hills Medical Group, in Cupertino, CA from December of 1997 to mid 2021.
+Sofia was a member of the American Academy of Family Physicians.
+She was also affiliated with El Camino Mt View Hospital, Good Samaritan Hospital, and the El Camino Los Gatos Hospitals.

-Sofia enjoys being an integral part of a family’s health, especially regarding patient centered preventive and integrative care.
-She is a proactive adopter of healthcare technology, including systems, devices and procedures which help to increase the standard of care, to improve patient outcomes.
+Sofia enjoyed being an integral part of a family’s health, especially regarding patient centered preventive and integrative care.
+She was a proactive adopter of healthcare technology, including systems, devices and procedures which help to increase the standard of care, to improve patient outcomes.

 Sofia completed her undergraduate education at UC Davis, in Nutrition Science.
 She graduated from University of California, Irvine College of Medicine and completed her residency in Family Medicine at San Bernardino County Medical Center.

-Sofia's 2-Dooz Advisory Board efforts are focused on problem identification and opportunity assessment regarding Health-Tech in general and integrative care in particular.
+Sofia's 2-Dooz Advisory Board efforts were focused on problem identification and opportunity assessment regarding Health-Tech in general and integrative care in particular.

 Bob Klessig, Ph.D.